 Locations were chosen with consideration given to predominant wind direction and sources of contamination.
-Southerly winds predominate from March through November, and northwesterly winds predominate from December through February (Windfinder 2018).
+Southerly winds predominate from March through November, and northwesterly winds predominate from December through February (Windfinder 2019).
 The locations were selected in the vicinity of excavations and areas accessible to members of the public at the SLDS.
+The ATDs will be co-located with the TLDs.
+The ATD background location is currently co-located with the background TLD at the USACE Service Base on Arsenal Street (see Figure 3-2).